Table of Contents

 Because slowly, without your realizing it, the Morning Pages are healing you.
 Whatever injury you suffered, whether that be a blow to your confidence, a lack of certainty, or a sudden devastating change in your life, the Morning Pages act as a rock you can rely on and a pillow you can cry into.
 You can bounce ideas off the page, revel in accomplishments, rant about how your kids are driving you nuts, or vent your emotions in any way you want.

 You need to let go of the fear of judgment and write what’s on your mind, no matter how petty, silly, stupid, or crazy.
 Have you been considering leaving your significant other, or thinking about a wild career change, or contemplating moving to another country?
 You need to be able to spill all of your dark desires onto paper.
 And the funny thing is, the Pages won’t let you lie.
 Somehow the act of writing a lie, even if you are lying to yourself, makes it laughably obvious that it’s fake and you have to face it.
 This is something that makes the Pages a little bit scary, because if you have been living in an unhappy situation and you have been lying to yourself about your contentment, the Pages will make you look at your life with honest eyes and you will need to do one of two things:

 - Do something about it

 - Continue living in the crappy situation knowing full well that you could get out

 Often it is easier to continue living in a lie than to move on into the unknown and try your luck.
-But living an honest life is the best way to live.
+But it is not better.
+Living an honest life is the best way to live.